 I'm trying to improve my knowledge on backpropogation.
 I feel like my current understanding relies too much on "black-box" abstractions.
-So the next best step?
-Build a simple NN from scratch.

 My code on GitHub